 Note that the term “Head” refers to the difference in level between the source of the water and the point at which energy is extracted from it, and assuming all things are equal, the higher the head, the more power is generated.

 Types of Hydroelectric Schemes

 Impoundment type hydro power and hydroelectric power generating stations use dam structures to store water.
 The harnessing of the hydroelectric power in conventional power plants relies on the head height and the mass flow rate of the water flow.
 When the water from the reservoir is released, the flow is controlled by sluice gates and vanes to maintain a constant output power.

-While this type of energy generation has been used successfully for many decades, one of the draw backs with conventional hydro power dams and systems is that hydroelectricity depends on nature’s hydro-logic cycle where water in the form of rain or melting snow is used to fill the dams reservoir that powers the hydroelectric plants turbines.
-But this is a one hit deal as the water released through the turbines flows away downstream lowering the level of the reservoir behind the dam until mother nature creates the rains to fill it back up again.
+While this type of energy generation has been used successfully for many decades, one of the draw backs with conventional hydro power dams and systems is that hydroelectricity depends on nature’s hydro-logic cycle.
+This is were water in the form of rain or melting snow is used to fill the dams reservoir which then powers the hydroelectric plants turbines.
+But this is a one hit deal as the water released to generate electricity through the turbines flows away downstream.
+This results in the level of the reservoir water behind the dam lowering until mother nature creates more rain and snow to fill it back up again.

 During periods of electrical demand, the stored water from the higher reservoir is released (generating mode) converting the kinetic energy created by its discharge through waterways, pipes and turbines into electrical power.
 The difference this time is that instead of the water flowing away into the river downstream, the water exiting the plant is stored in a lower reservoir for later use rather than re-entering into the river.

 Once the power generation period is complete, which usually occurs during the daytime or when the demand for electrical energy is at its highest, the same water now saved in the lower reservoir is pumped back uphill to the upper reservoir for storage (pumping mode).